 The range of people’s responses here in the Bernese Oberland is huge; from those who are extremely worried about the repercussions and threat, to those who think that this is all a storm in a teacup.
 Supermarkets have dedicated hours for older customers, and many older customers in the local Coop have taken to wearing latex gloves to protect themselves against what might be on the trolley handles.

-We’ve heard of local Christian evangelists who think that the current situation is a plot to reduce their numbers; other people rattle the doors to the local pub and wonder why there’s no-one inside.
+We’ve heard of people who think that the current situation is a planned plot to reduce the population; other people rattle the doors to the local pub and wonder why there’s no-one inside.
 Yet more wander around the supermarkets with their mind somewhere else completely; with no sense of personal space and oblivious to any kind of threat.
 These are the ones who get the widest berth from me.
 Others smile with acknowledgement when they recognise the politeness which was instilled in me at home and at school as a teenager, when I stop a good distance away to let them pass.

 Jo and I are being sensible about the whole thing, and are simply distancing ourselves from everyone and ensure that we neither catch nor transmit the virus.
 There is no lock-down in Switzerland which is keeping us at home, and I can still work in my office in Spiez because my colleagues are remaining in home offices.